 In order to achieve the ITIL Intermediate certification, candidates are required to sit exams:

-Southampton is the largest city, which is located in England.
-The city lies around 111 kilometres south-west of London and about 24 kilometres west north-west of Portsm...
+Southampton is the largest city located in England.
+The city is situated 69 miles south-west of London and 15 miles west north-west of Portsmouth.
+Southampton is the main port and neighbouring city...
 Learn More